 Despite the continuous improvement to soccer balls, they would still often burst during the middle of matches.
-This was because of poor leather quality – as cow hides varied in thickness and strength.
-During the Second World War, a structural layer of strong cloth was added between the bladder and the outer cover of the ball, making it stronger, and allowing better control and consistency over the overall shape of the ball.
+This was because of poor leather quality.
+During the Second World War, a structural layer of strong cloth was added between the bladder and the outer cover of the ball, making it stronger and allowing better control and consistency over the overall shape of the ball.

 Waterproof and synthetic materials

 Though leather balls had played a necessary part in the evolution of the game, they certainly had their shortcomings.
-For example, they became very heavy under rainy conditions due to the high water absorption of the leather, making them somewhat dangerous.
-In fact, countless head injuries were caused by wet soccer balls.
+For example, they became very heavy under rainy conditions due to the high water absorption of the leather.
+This extra weight was dangerous, and countless head injuries were caused by wet soccer balls.
 By the 1950s, non-porous materials and synthetic paints were used to make the balls more waterproof.
-Eventually, the laced slit was also removed (along with its heavy stitching,) and a new valve was introduced, creating a smoother, more regular ball.
+Eventually, the laced slit was also removed and a new valve was introduced, creating a smoother, more regular ball.

 Balls made entirely of synthetic materials were introduced in the 1960s, though the general opinion was that leather balls were more consistent in flight and had a better bounce.
 As such, it wasn’t until the late 1980s that the improved synthetic balls completely replaced leather balls, with a fully synthetic ball first used in the FIFA World Cup finals in 1986.
-Today’s balls are made of synthetic material that emulates the quality and structure of leather but with lower water absorption.
+Modern balls are made of synthetic material that emulates the quality and structure of leather.

 The modern soccer ball

-These days, of course, there is an endless variety of cool soccer balls.
+These days there is an endless variety of cool soccer balls.
 Many incredible innovations have taken place, thanks to the FIFA World Cup competitions, with Adidas providing a new ball design for each tournament.
-With custom soccer balls becoming all the rage, some of the most influential changes are as follows:
+With custom soccer balls becoming all the rage, here are some of the most influential changes.

 1970s Black-and-white soccer ball

-The black-and-white soccer ball is a world-famous icon, and was made by Adidas for the 1970 World Cup.
-It was composed of 32 panels, 20 of which were white, and 12 black.
-The ball was named after the Telstar space satellite and the color contrast made it more perceptible on black-and-white televisions.
+The black-and-white soccer ball is a world-famous icon and was made by Adidas for the 1970 World Cup.
+It was composed of 32 panels, 20 of which were white and 12 black.
+This wasn’t solely for aesthetics; the color contrast made it more perceptible on black-and-white televisions.
 Two updated versions of the Adidas Telstar were made for the 1974 World Cup, and FIFA announced it as the first official soccer ball in the history of the tournament.

 2006 Adidas Teamgeist soccer ball

-Adidas continued to innovate on the soccer ball design at the 2006 FIFA World Cup, by replacing the common 32-panel-ball with a 14-panel design.
-The ball was called the “Teamgeist” – which means “team spirit” in German – and the panels were bonded together, rather than stitched.
+Adidas continued to innovate on the soccer ball design at the 2006 FIFA World Cup by replacing the common 32-panel-ball with a 14-panel design.
+The ball was called the “Teamgeist” – which means “team spirit” in German.
+The panels were bonded together rather than stitched.
 The lesser number of panels and absence of inner stitching made the ball both smoother and rounder, allowing for greater control and better play.

 2010 Adidas Jabulani soccer ball

-From 32 to 14 to eight panels, Adidas continued to improve the design in the 2010 World Cup, aptly naming its new eight-panel design “Jabulani”, meaning “celebrate” in Zulu.
-The new design, made of improved polyurethane materials and fewer panels, boosted the feel and behavior of the ball, labeling it as the most accurate ball ever.
+From 32 to 14 to eight panels, Adidas continued to improve the design in the 2010 World Cup.
+It aptly named its new eight-panel design “Jabulani,” meaning “celebrate” in Zulu.
+The new design, made of improved polyurethane materials and fewer panels, boosted the feel and behavior of the ball.

 Sportswear manufacturer Nike now produces balls for most of the world’s leading leagues.
-Its most recent design, the Maxim, is said to be the most powerful and accurate soccer ball ever made, with its perfectly spherical shape, five-layer casing, evenly distributed pressure, and micro-textured casing that regulates airflow equally across the outer surface.
+One of its recent designs, the Maxim, is said to be the most powerful and accurate soccer ball ever made.
+It boasts a perfectly spherical shape, five-layer casing, evenly distributed pressure, and micro-textured casing that regulates airflow equally across the outer surface.
 The Maxim has undergone rigorous testing in wind tunnels, ultimately resulting in more precise shots, less drag in flight, and greater distances for optimal energy expenditure from players.